 Florida International University

-Emel Ganapati is an associate professor in public administration at Florida International University.
-She holds a master’s degree in planning from the University of Pennsylvania and a PhD in planning from the School of Policy, Planning and Development, University of Southern California in Los Angeles.
+N. Emel Ganapati is an associate professor in Public Administration at Florida International University (FIU).
+She holds a master’s degree in planning from the University of Pennsylvania and a PhD degree in planning from the School of Policy, Planning and Development, University of Southern California in Los Angeles.
 At FIU, Ganapati teaches courses on empirical methods, emergency management, policy analysis and public participation.
 Prior to joining FIU, she taught at the University of Miami and the University of Southern California.
 Ganapati’s research interest includes disaster management, citizen participation/ community empowerment, and international development administration.
 Her principal focus is on post-disaster recovery, a topic that has received very little attention in the public administration discipline.
-Ganapati’s work has been published in top journals, including the Public Administration Review, Journal of the American Planning Association, Administration and Society, Disasters, Natural Hazards Review, Natural Hazards, and the International Journal of Mass Emergencies and Disasters, the International Journal of Emergency Services, and Cooperation and Conflict.
+Ganapati’s work has been published in top journals, including the Public Administration Review, Journal of the American Planning Association, Administration and Society, Disasters, Natural Hazards Review, Natural Hazards, the International Journal of Mass Emergencies and Disasters, the International Journal of Emergency Services, and Cooperation and Conflict.